-A six-figure freelancer on how freelance writers can find a content marketing niche that is not only profitable, but fun and fulfilling.
+How to select a content marketing niche that is not only profitable, but fun and fulfilling.

 Two years ago, my husband had a strange twitching in his eye that was painful and limited his ability to see properly.
-We immediately scheduled an appointment with the eye specialist and when the eye specialist couldn’t figure out what was wrong, we searched on Google, realized that this was more likely to be a neurological issue, and promptly went to see a neurologist instead.
+We immediately scheduled an appointment with the eye specialist and when the eye specialist couldn’t figure out what was wrong, we searched on Google, realized this was more likely to be a neurological issue, and promptly went to see a neurologist instead.

 Notice what we didn’t do?
 We didn’t go to see the local general practitioner.
 And if we had, we’d have been transferred to specialized care anyway.

 From a business perspective, is the neurologist losing out on clients with back problems?
 Uh, yeah.
-But this is a good thing.

 Just the same as you: having a content marketing niche specializing in business or finance or parenting or health writing instead of being someone who “writes everything” is a good thing.